An Investigation of Monotonic Transducers for Large-Scale Automatic Speech Recognition: Comparing Transducer Models

-The best streaming ASR results for LibriSpeech are obtained by the CTC-T system with WERs of 2.69\% and 6.53\%.
-Note that the proposed system architecture is using 240~ms of algorithmic latency, and that the presented WERs correspond to state-of-the-art streaming transducer-based ASR results for this task \cite{Fastemit,Moritz_DCN,MoritzHLR20,Shi2021EmformerEM,Zhang2020TransformerTA}.
+The best ASR results for LibriSpeech are obtained by the CTC-T system with WERs of 2.69\% and 6.53\%---also outperforming MonoRNN-T for all training and test conditions.
+Note that the presented LibriSpeech WERs correspond to state-of-the-art results for a streaming transducer-based ASR system \cite{Fastemit,Moritz_DCN,MoritzHLR20,Shi2021EmformerEM,Zhang2020TransformerTA}.